Wurmloch (wormhole)

 //SYNOPSIS

-is a science/fiction/film/essay about life forms and their machines in the information age.
+is a personal experiment about life forms and their inner and outer machinery in the information age.

-Wurmloch juxtaposes the virtual digital world with its physical part.
-How does the www appear in experience, and how tos it materialize through its spatial claims?
-The film technology is elementary: Film faces digital data streams.
-16mm film, 35mm still photography, and miniDV video.
-Like wormholes, cuts pierce from one to the other.
+Wurmloch is a quest on a bike ride asking how the www appears in experience, and how it materializes through its spatial claims through history.
+Materialities are elementary: 16mm film, 35mm still photography, miniDV video.
+Cuts pierce from one to the other.

-“On my rides, I pass archives, spaces where contradictions can occur.
-Places that don’t produce growth, but rather ramifications and spaces where things don’t become more, but closer.”
+„On my rides, I pass archives, spaces where contradictions are possible.
+Places that don’t produce growth, but branches and spaces where things don’t become more, but closer.“

 floodgate Oberrad of the river Main – filmstill from 16mm shoot Aug 2024